 To sum it up, South Korea’s search engine market is dominated by Naver, a local player in the industry.
 This makes SEO for the country starkly different from others that are being led by Google.
 Thus it is important to learn more about Naver in order to effectively penetrate South Korea in digital marketing.

-There are several search engines that are available in South Korea at present, this includes Google, Daum with Naver at the top.
-Naver is blatantly different to Google, as it also serves as a web portal rather than a mere search engine.
+There are several search engines that are available in South Korea at present, this includes Google, Daum, with Naver at the top.
+Naver is blatantly different from Google, as it also serves as a web portal rather than a mere search engine.
 In addition, it’s SERP is also unlike that of Google.
 Its search algorithm is also built upon the Korean language, which gives it a huge advantage over Google.
 For those wishing to advertise on Naver, there are several ways available such as website search ads, brand search ads, power content ads, click choice plus ads, click choice product ads, and shopping search ads.

 There are indeed many features and particulars that are unique to Naver, which can make it tricky for new entrants to optimize their content.
 Contact us at Info Cubic Japan today to learn more about Naver and how to effectively use it for your digital marketing campaign.